jethomas2020/SQLAlchemy-Challenge/README.md

 --------------
-Step 2 - Climate App
+# Step 2 - Climate App

-In addition to the initial analysis, you can also design a Flask API based on the queries that we have just developed.
+In addition to the initial analysis, we can also design a Flask API based on the queries that we have just developed.

-    Use Flask to create your routes.
+    Used Flask to create your routes.

 Routes
     /

         Home page.